-Diagrams can support students’ understanding of difficult concepts by making explicit the relationships between various aspects of that concept.
+External representations, like diagrams, can support students’ understanding of difficult concepts by making explicit the relationships between various aspects of that concept.
 For example, in trying to understand what it means to divide by a fraction, it may be helpful to visualize the role of the divisor (the fraction) in relation to the role of the dividend (the first number).
-We used diagrams in many of the above studies, and I am interested in the ways in which these diagrams may be supporting learning.
+We used diagrams in many of my other studies, and I am interested in the ways in which these diagrams may be supporting learning.

-Cooper, J. L., Sidney, P. G., & Alibali, M. W. (accepted).
+Cooper, J. L., Sidney, P. G., & Alibali, M. W. (2018).
 Who benefits from diagrams and illustrations in math problems?
 Ability and attitudes matter.
 Applied Cognitive Psychology.